Simien Mountains: Geology and landscape

+Fauna

+The park hosts endangered animals, like the Walia ibex – a species of wild goat exclusively living in the Simien Mountains region.
+The Ethiopian wolf and the gelada baboon, a primate that feeds on grass, are also residents of this area.

+Culture

+The Simien Mountains hold significance not for their wildlife but for their contributions to the local culture and agriculture scene.
+Local farmers have been utilizing the terraces etched into the mountainsides for generations with the region hosting villages where ancient farming techniques are still practiced.

 History

 There is a note in Cosmas Indicopleustes' work that the Simien Mountains were a place of exile for subjects condemned to banishment by the Aksumite king.

-First mentioned in the Monumentum Adulitanum of the 4th century AD (which described them as "inaccessible mountains covered with snow" and where soldiers walked up to their knees in snow), the presence of snow was undeniably witnessed by the 17th century Jesuit priest Jerónimo Lobo.
+First mentioned in the Monumentum Adulitanum of the 3rd century AD (which described them as "inaccessible mountains covered with snow" and where soldiers walked up to their knees in snow), the presence of snow was undeniably witnessed by the 17th century Jesuit priest Jerónimo Lobo.
 Although the later Scottish traveller James Bruce claims that he had never witnessed snow in the Simien Mountains, the 19th century explorer Henry Salt not only recorded that he saw snow there (on 9 April 1814), but explained the reason for Bruce's failure to see snow in these mountains – Bruce had ventured no further than the foothills of the Simiens.

 Despite their ruggedness and altitude, the mountains are dotted with villages linked by tracks.